 A. The total cost to play Advanced Baseball is approx. $120 per season, plus the cost of buying a uniform.
 Fees are outlined below:

-- Registration: Fee per player is $110 for 8U, $130 for 9U-12U, and $135 for Babe Ruth.
+- Registration: Fee per player is $120 for all Divisions.
 The registration fee covers insurance, registration in the Advanced Baseball League, umpires during games, training for coaches, equipment and field time.
 The registration fee will be collected once a player is named to a team.

 Q. How are teams chosen?